 A webhook can be good enough.
 It all depends on your architecture and business scenarios if it makes sense.

 A message queue is good for dealing with asynchronous messages not expected to be dealt with immediately.
-A message queue does not work well for request/response scenarios.
+You can also use a message queue to create loosely coupled systems.

 One of the neat things with having a properly architected publish/subscribe is that you can decouple parts of your system.
 You can for instance use message systems with routing in order to have many consumers for selected messages or events.
 Products that fit the bill are:

 ZeroMQ looks particularly interesting as it doesn’t require a dedicated deployment.
 Though I’ve never used it.

 The assumption is that some systems are not interested in receiving some events.
 We see that eShopOnContainers can use both RabbitMQ and Azure Service bus.